 - The subject of this episode in particular

-Find a hook for your topic
+Find a hook for the topic of your episode

 If it’s an interview, explain why you wanted to talk to this particular person.
+If you’re interviewing several people, try to find a common thread among them, your listeners must know why you chose to gather them specifically.

 Choose your intro music wisely